rupanshusoi/meshfree_solver_regent/README.md

 For CPU runs (without OpenMP), the number of partitions should be equal to the number of CPU cores for optimal performance.

 For Regent + OpenMP, we generally do `-ll:ocpu 1 -ll:onuma 1 -ll:othr 30` which gives us 30 OpenMP cores per socket.
+You should experiment with this depending on the configuration available to you.
 Additionally, we have noticed optimal performance with number of partitions equal to the number of sockets (generally two per node).

+Note that Legion requires a few CPU cores for runtime dependence analysis, so never assign all cores using `-ll:cpu` etc.

 ## Support
-Please contact the author for any help in running the code or obtaining larger input files.
-Due to GitHub's file size contraints, only small input files can be provided here.
+Please contact the author for any help in running the code or obtaining other input files.

 ## Author
 Rupanshu Soi, Department of Computer Science, Birla Institute of Technology and Science, Pilani at Hyderabad, India.